What We Use: An Overview of Whitewater Rafting Gear

 Personal Safety Equipment

-While white water rafting would not be possible without the rafts and oars, the most important piece of white water rafting gear is undoubtedly a personal flotation device, also known as a life jacket.
+While white water rafting would not be possible without the rafts and oars, the most important piece of white water rafting safety equipment is undoubtedly a personal flotation device, also known as a life jacket.

-No matter how good a swimmer or rafter you are, life jackets are necessary to ensure your safety.
+No matter how good a swimmer or rafter you are, life jackets are a key water rafting safety equipment piece and are necessary to ensure your safety.
 While we’ve all seen life jackets throughout our lives, PFDs made specifically for white water rafting are necessary for a safe trip.
 The white water grade life jackets will make sure that if you are to fall out of the raft, you’ll be kept floating despite the white water.
 We provide comfortable, clean, and whitewater rated personal flotation devices on all of our trips.

 We also provide helmets for our inflatable kayakers and paddle rafters.